Frequently Asked Questions

-Genetic Counseling Graduate programs will now be using a match system for all accredited program applications.
+Genetic Counseling Graduate programs now utilize a match system for all accredited program applications.
 In addition to the required application process for each individual school, applicants must also register in the National Match System.
 More information can be obtained at https://natmatch.com/gcadmissions.

 When are applications due?

-Applications are submitted through the University of Arizona Graduate College and the application deadline is close of business on December 16, 2019.
+Applications are submitted through the University of Arizona Graduate College.
+The application period for the class commencing in the Fall of 2023 (class of 2025) will be open from Tuesday, September 6 to Friday, December 16, 2022.
+The application deadline is close of business on December 16, 2022.

 Is there a cost to apply for your program?